JustusRoe/StudyFlowNew/Studyplanner/README.md

 mvn spring-boot:run
 ```

 The app will be available at [http://localhost:8080](http://localhost:8080).
+It will also be available at [https://studyflow.up.railway.app/](https://studyflow.up.railway.app/), but this
+service as well as the database connection will be shut down on 26 July 2025.

 ### Database